rootwork/rootwork.org/hugo/content/blog/2013-05-21/index.md

 slug: 'we-need-talk-about-your-stylesheets-interview-jonathan-snook-drupalcon-portland' # Recommended length is 3 to 5 words.
 aliases:
   - /p/130521

-description: "SMACSS, or Scalable and Modular Architecture for CSS, was developed by Jonathan Snook, a featured speaker at Drupalcon Portland.
-I'm really excited to get the opportunity to have Jonathan speak, not only because of my personally well-dog-eared copy of SMACSS, but because Drupal itself is adopting a SMACSS approach." # For SEO and social media snippets.
+# For the post as it appears in lists.
+summary: >
-summary: "SMACSS, or Scalable and Modular Architecture for CSS, was developed by Jonathan Snook, a featured speaker at Drupalcon Portland.
-I'm really excited to get the opportunity to have Jonathan speak, not only because of my personally well-dog-eared copy of SMACSS, but because Drupal itself is adopting a SMACSS approach to its CSS." # For the post in lists.
+  SMACSS, or Scalable and Modular Architecture for CSS, was developed by Jonathan Snook, a featured speaker at Drupalcon Portland.
+I'm really excited to get the opportunity to have Jonathan speak, not only because of my personally well-dog-eared copy of SMACSS, but because Drupal itself is adopting a SMACSS approach to its CSS.

+# For SEO and social media snippets (recommended 150-200 characters).
+description: >
+  A Q&A with the author of SMACSS, or Scalable and Modular Architecture for CSS:
+  Jonathan Snook, a featured speaker at Drupalcon Portland.

 draft: false # Change to 'false' to publish this post.
 featured: false